RensOliemans/oneindig_krant/readme.md

-Add-on which enables you to view endless NRC articles.
+Firefox add-on which enables you to view endless articles from some Dutch newspapers.